Notes From The Road: 2012 in review

 BizTalk Open Source Contributions

 And many other contributions….
-Thanks for following me, for reading my blog and I promise that I will continue to share my knowledge during 2013.
+Thanks for following me, for reading my blog, and I promise that I will continue to share my knowledge in 2013.

 Author: Sandro Pereira